tox-dev/tox/docs/example/basic.rst

   Using an extra PyPI index for installing private packages may cause security issues.
-  For example, if ``mypackage`` is registered with the default PyPI index, pip will install ``mypackage`` from default PyPI index, not from custom one.
+  For example, if ``mypackage`` is registered with the default PyPI index, pip will install ``mypackage`` from the default PyPI index, not from the custom one.

 Further customizing installation
 ---------------------------------